-The Schar School offers certificate programs in conjunction with its master's programs.
+The Schar School of Policy and Government offers certificate programs in conjunction with its master's programs.
 Students already pursuing a master's degree in the school may, in most cases, after admission to a certificate program, earn an additional six credits (two courses) in Schar to receive a certificate in addition to the master's degree.

 The graduate certificate in public management may only be pursued on a part-time basis.